Suresh170411/Assignment_Projects/README.md

 # FreightFox_Assignment
-This is a assignment given by FreightFox company
+This is an assignment given by FreightFox company for creating backend SpringBoot project.

 ## Click the following link to redirect